StockSharp/doc/en/topics/designer/user_interface/ribbon.md

 ![Designer Tape 02](../../../images/designer_tape_02.png)

 4. The **Cloud** tab.
 [Designer](../../designer.md) is designed to work with cloud services.
-It allows viewing completed *Cloud Tasks*, getting information on instruments available in the Cloud.
-Set up remote work with channels and robots.
+It allows viewing completed *Cloud Tasks*, getting information on instruments available in the Cloud, and setting up remote work with channels and robots.

 ![Designer Tape 03](../../../images/designer_tape_03.png)